hickey/puppet-ci-testing/README.md

 ## puppet_unittest_workflow Usage

-The puppet_unittest_workflow script is used to integrate
+The puppet_unittest_workflow script is used to integrate the testing of a Puppet module in a CI environment such as Jenkins or Atlassian Bamboo.
+JUnit reports will be generated for the RSpec and Server-Spec testing and will be deposited in the test-reports subdirectory.

 ````